 Due to its property as a universal solvent, water can dissolve a wide range of other substances.
 While these “dissolved solids" may refer to any substance that you can’t see in your water.
 The term total dissolved solids (TDS) typically refers to these dissolved inorganic salts:

 Plus, small quantities of dissolved organic matter.

-Ultimately, total dissolved solids (TDS) is considered to be the sum of all inorganic and organic substances in the water.
+Ultimately, a measure of total dissolved solids (TDS) is considered to be the sum of all inorganic and organic substances in the water.

 In the United States, elevated TDS in water is often attributed to natural environmental features–such as mineral springs, salt deposit, and seawater intrusions.
 However, other sources of TDS in drinking water may come from: